danielcristho/docudocs/blog/2024-02-06-deploy-laravel-api-to-lambda.md

 enableComments: true
 ---

-About two months ago, I was given a task to deploying a Laravel API to Lambda.
-And then I found a ways to deploy it using [Serverless Framework](https://www.serverless.com/framework/docs/getting-started) and [Bref](https://bref.sh/docs/laravel/getting-started).
+About two months ago, I was given a task to deploy Laravel API to Lambda.
+And then I found the ways to deploy it using [Serverless Framework](https://www.serverless.com/framework/docs/getting-started) and [Bref](https://bref.sh/docs/laravel/getting-started).

 ## What is Serverless Framework?